-1. Legalised measurement means shall be the measurement means determined under paragraph 2 of this article that are used for purposes of the Tax Code of Georgia and/or forensic examination, and the measurement results of which are used to impose an administrative fine defined under the legislation of Georgia.
+1. Legalised measurement means shall be the measurement means determined under paragraph 2 of this article that are used for the purposes of the Tax Code of Georgia, the Customs Code of Georgia and/or forensic examination, and the measurement results of which are used to impose an administrative fine determined by the legislation of Georgia.